+SCRUM

-During the iteration kick-off meeting, a SCRUM master will be appointed from the project team.
-This individual will be responsible for facilitating regular SCRUM meetings as well as resolving identified blocking issues.
+At each project iteration kick-off, a SCRUM master will be appointed from the project team.
+This individual will be responsible for facilitating SCRUM meetings as well as resolving identified issues that are blocking progress.
 In the scheduled SCRUM meetings, this individual will be responsible for keeping the meeting on track, ensuring side conversations or elaborations be held after the SCRUM is complete, and logging the progress/blocking issues.
-To ensure openness, all logs, except task/story completions, will be internal to the team and will not be provided in project or product deliverables.
-The log will contain information on when a story or sub-task (task for a story) begins and when it is completed.
+To ensure openness, all logs (excluding task/story completions) will be internal to the team and will not be provided in project or product deliverables.
+The log will contain information on when a story or sub-task begins and when it is completed.
 This will provide the team a mechanism for evaluating the project schedule and making adjustments as early as possible.

 The team will hold weekly in-person SCRUM meetings and at least 1 additional electronic SCRUM with additional ones as determined by the SCRUM master.
-In this “stand-up” meeting, each team member must quickly address the following three questions:
+During these meetings, each team member must quickly address the following three questions:

 What have you done with regards to this project since the last SCRUM meeting?